The Fireball Run

 Child Rescue Network is proud to be the “Official Charity” of the Fireball Run, the Most Epic Adventure rally in America.
 The Fireball Run is a life-sized trivia game, where America serves as the game board.
 Billed as the “Race to Recover America’s Missing Children”, each team is assigned a different missing child, provided with flyers of the child and instructed to distribute these flyers at every opportunity.

-Season 11 – Fireball Run Big Country; September 23 – 30, 2017, we’ll be on the road with over 40 teams, all competing for bragging rights, a plastic road sign, and a greater cause.
+Season 11 – Fireball Run Big Country; September 23 – 30, 2017, we were on the road with over 40 teams, all competing for bragging rights, a plastic road sign, and a greater cause.
 Eau Claire, WI to Rochester, MN to Dubuque, IA to Burlington, IA to Fort Doge, then it’s into Vermillion, SD to Yankton to Pierre, SD and the finish line of Grand Rapids.
-The 8 day adventure rally is filmed as a series and you can watch past episodes on Amazon.
+The 8 day adventure rally was filmed as a series and you can watch past episodes on Amazon.

 Raising awareness and raising spirits, we thank the wonderful teams and crew of the Fireball Run.
 Take a look at this year’s featured children.
 Feel free to print posters and distribute in your area.

-What an exciting 10th Anniversary Edition.
+What an exciting 10th Anniversary Edition for the 2016 Fireball Run.
 We started off in western NY, then traveled through northern PA, MD, eastern NY, CT and wrapped up in Amesbury, MA.
 8 days to 8 cities covering 2000 miles and distributing over 40,000 posters of missing kids.

 The 2015 Fireball Run / The Space Race was an amazing adventure.
 50 teams from all over the